astro-mat/PP5_E-Commerce_Application/README.md

 ![](docs/images/facebook-mockup.png)

 For this business I envision a lot of the social media marketing being very visual, using the current most popular formats like Instagram Reels and TikTok.
 As these are primarily video based I did not mock any for the purposes of this coding project.

+Further keywords additions are limited here due to the lack of text on our home page.
+Future improvements of the site would be to include more text.
+Keywords were included in the about us text.
+This text can be edited by the shop editors if they feel they need to.

+Future additions could also include external links to further improve our SEO results.

+Further improvements could be made to the images on the site.
+Currently, they are all named after the stock code of the item.
+This is not helpful for search engine optimisation.
+WOrk could be done in renaming these to more meaningful descriptions of the items.
+Also, there is no allowance for alt tags and this should be added in future versions.

+The Meta data does not yet include an image to be displayed when the site is shared on social media

 ## Testing